LIA-exhibition project “Blickwechsel / Gaze Shift” was part of the anniversary program “Germany and the U.S.” 2018/2019

 Maria und Vlado Ondrej (Grafik)

 Bastian Muhr (Grafik)

 Julia Stoddard (installation sound and video),

 Kylie Lefkowitz (collage),

 Connor Calhoun (drawing),

 Katie Armstrong (Animation)

 In addition, under the patronage of former US Ambassador John B. Emerson, a graphic edition “New York – Leipzig” was created with 6 artists each from New York City and 6 from Leipzig.
-This exchange of work with the Leipzig studio for etching and multimedia artists is also part of the exhibition.
-On the one hand, different cultural perspectives are made visible, and on the other, the graphic tradition of the city of Leipzig is presented.
+This exchange of work with the Leipzig studio for etching and multimedia artists was also part of the exhibition.
+On the one hand, different cultural perspectives were made visible, and on the other, the graphic tradition of the city of Leipzig was presented.

 March 1-23, 2019 at Cat Head Press, Washington St. Indianapolis, 2834 E. Washington St. Indianapolis, IN 46201, executed by Indymoca Museum

 May 7 – June 7, 2019 at Flatiron Project Space, School of Visual Arts, New York City